deephyper/deephyper/examples/README.rst

 Examples
 ========

-Below is a gallery of examples on how to use DeepHyper.
+This page consists of code examples on how to use DeepHyper.